History of West Chester, Pennsylvania: 20th century

 In 1903, the Hoopes Brothers and Darlington became incorporated and sold shares to the public.
 They were the third largest manufacturer of wheels in the world in 1907.
-After the introduction of the Model T Ford and the paving of the road to Philadelphia (now West Chester Pike) in 1906, automobiles became popular in West Chester and surrounding areas.
+After the introduction of the Model T Ford and the paving of the road to Philadelphia (now West Chester Pike) in 1906, automobiles became popular in West Chester and the surrounding areas.
 In June 1909, the Hoopes Brothers and Darlington announced that they were adding automobile wheels to their line of products.

 Acclaimed composer Samuel Barber grew up in this house on Church Street.

 The acclaimed composer Samuel Barber was born in West Chester on March 9, 1910.
-"In the mid-nineteenth century West Chester had been an affluent industrial town," writes biographer Barbara Heyman, "but by the turn of the century what remained as a reminder of former wealth were gracious large homes, enhanced with ornate cupolas, pillared doorways, and grand lawns."
+"In the mid-nineteenth century, West Chester had been an affluent industrial town," writes biographer Barbara Heyman, "but by the turn of the century, what remained as a reminder of former wealth were gracious large homes, enhanced with ornate cupolas, pillared doorways, and grand lawns."
 He was the only son of Daisy and Dr. Roy Barber, considered two of the best-known people in West Chester according to a 1908 West Chester Daily Local News article.
 Samuel Barber began composing songs at the age of six and was recognized as a musical prodigy.
 He started playing recitals at West Chester's First Presbyterian Church in 1920, performing Bach, Tchaikovsky, and Beethoven tunes as well as his own compositions, before entering the Curtis Institute in 1924.

 Civil rights advocate Bayard Rustin was born in West Chester on March 17, 1912.

 Prominent civil rights leader and organizer of the March on Washington Bayard Rustin was born in West Chester on March 17, 1912, two years after Barber.
-He never knew his father and his 15-year-old mother Florence gave parental responsibilities to her parents, Janifer and Julia Rustin.
-Bayard Rustin would regard Janifer and Julia Rustin to be his parents for the rest of his life.
+He never knew his father, and his 15-year-old mother, Florence, gave parental responsibilities to her parents, Janifer and Julia Rustin.
+Bayard Rustin would regard Janifer and Julia Rustin as his parents for the rest of his life.
 According to biographer Jerald Podair, "West Chester during the 1910s was a segregated town, in which certain public facilities, like theaters, were open to African Americans on a limited basis, and others—notably restaurants and downtown stores—weren't open to African Americans at all."
 Historian Daniel Levine acknowledges that West Chester, "although by no means free of racism, was more benign than most places."
 Rustin grew up in the predominantly African-American east end of town, where Leslie Pinckney Hill founded a community center (now the Charles A. Melton Arts and Education Center) in 1918.
 After graduating from West Chester High School in 1932, Rustin entered Wilberforce University.